sdss/sdss_brain/README.md

 It combines the utility of other core SDSS packages, e.g.
 [sdss-access](https://github.com/sdss/sdss_access), [sdss-tree](https://github.com/sdss/tree), [sdssdb](https://github.com/sdss/sdssdb), [sdsstools](https://github.com/sdss/sdsstools) to enable more high level interaction between the SDSS data products.

+**sdss_brain is in active development.
+Although the code is stable and can be used for production, the implementation of existing features may be changed without previous notice.
+This will change when we reach version 1.0.0.**

 Useful links
 ------------